GuyBaele/SpreadGL/README.md

 In the 'inputdata' folder, you can find all the required input files for our the different visualisation examples, which are explained in more detail below.
 The example output videos we provide below were obtained through screen recording on Mac using Screenshot.

 ### SARS-CoV-2 lineage A.27 Worldwide
+We here visualise one of the discrete phylogeographic analyses from Kaleta et al. (2022) [Antibody escape and global spread of SARS-CoV-2 lineage A.27](https://www.nature.com/articles/s41467-022-28766-y).
 1. We first need to process the MCC tree file using the 'spread' command, which takes the following 4 arguments:
 --tree: Specify the name of your input tree file with filename extension.
 --time: Enter the date of the most recent tip.
 It can be either in the format of YYYY-MM-DD or decimal year.
 In this case, it is 2021-06-01.